 There’s an even bigger issue here, and that is this: Gerry Conway did not create Spider-Man, nor did he create Gwen Stacy, the Green Goblin, Mary Jane, Harry Osborn, or any of the other major characters in this storyline.
-He didn’t build the house—Stan Lee built the house and he’s just living in it for a time.
+He didn’t build the house—Lee, Ditko, and Romita built the house and he’s just living in it for a time.
 Moreso, at some point when he moves on, another writer will be figuratively living there.
 Comic book writers need to respect other people’s property.
 You need to show respect to the guy who built the house you currently enjoy and you need to leave the house in good shape for the guy coming after you.
-Conway did not do a very good job at either one.
+In killing off Gwen Stacy the way he did, Conway did not do a very good job at either.

 The Good, Bad, and Ugly